 Please note: These are common objectives of more or less seasoned exhibitors.
 To which extent goals are achieved, depends on many things.

-Fair enough, but why bother about discussing objectives in the first place?
+Question 4: Fair enough, but why bother about objectives?

 Maybe you think: “Well, that’s basically what we want too.
 And since we are there anyway, can’t we achieve all the objectives mentioned above at the same time?”